ScrapCodes/kyok-spark/README.md

-# `Keep your own Key` and process data with Apache Spark.
+# Securely access your data in Spark with `Keep Your Own Key` and `Openshift` on IBM Cloud.

 A Cloud HSM - in other words, a Hardware Security Module available for Rent.
 Cloud HSM is widely available, what does it mean for us?
 How can we leverage this in our applications.